ACDguide/Governance/_sources/tech/permissions.md

 ```{code}
 getfacl <file/dir>
 ```
 Shows *file/dir* ACLs.
-If ACLs are set a line like “mask::r-x” should be present `ls -l dir`  should also show a + at the end of permissions if ACLs are set Ex.  drwxr-s---+
+If ACLs are set, a line like “mask::r-x” should be present.
+`ls -l dir`  should also show a '+' at the end of permissions if ACLs are set Eg.  drwxr-s---+

 ```{code}
 getfacl -h